Concurrent B.S./M.S. in Nutrition, Dietetics and Sensory Sciences

 Core Requirements

-Since there is some overlap between undergraduate and graduate study, some graduate courses will satisfy the degree requirements for the undergraduate degree.
 A maximum of 9 graduate credit hours from the M.S.
 Food, Nutrition, Dietetics and Health degree can be counted toward the B.S.
 Food, Nutrition, Dietetics and Health degree.
 Students should sign up for these courses as graduate credit.
+FNDH courses at the 600 and 700 levels are eligible to be shared if taken for graduate credit.

 Course | Course Name | Credit Hours |